 - At Jerilderie, the project is investigating what crop and management regime will allow continuous double cropping in the rice farming system.

 - The Numurkah site explores the productivity and profitability of maize through better nitrogen and water management.

-Read the latest Fact-Sheet-for-MAX-project.
+Read the fact sheet Fact-Sheet-for-MAX-project.